-Guillermo required, under threat of his ruthless violence, that Ms. Ortega Rodriguez turn over all earnings from her senior finance manager position at a bank to support him and his financial needs, in addition to also working in their home to provide for his food, cleaning, and other domestic needs.
-Guillermo repeatedly told Ms. Ortega Rodriguez that she was subordinate to him and had to obey his commands, or else face threatened or actual violence or even death.
-While Ms. Ortega Rodriguez stood up to Guillermo for her belief that she was “free” and had been raised as such by her own parents, Guillermo forced her to become what he perceived to be a “correct woman,” that is a woman who belongs home and tends to his every need.
-He stated that Ms. Ortega Rodriguez was to blame when he pushed her to the ground—causing her injuries to her head—because, he said, she had chosen to dance with someone else.
+Mateo required, under threat of his ruthless violence, that Ms. Stern turn over all earnings from her [EMPLOYMENT] position to support him and his financial needs, in addition to also working in their home to provide for his food, cleaning, and other domestic needs.
+Mateo repeatedly told Ms. Stern that she was subordinate to him and had to obey his commands, or else face threatened or actual violence or even death.
+While Ms. Stern stood up to Mateo for her belief that she was “free” and had been raised as such by her own parents, Mateo forced her to become what he perceived to be a “correct woman,” that is a woman who belongs home and tends to his every need.
+He stated that Ms. Stern was to blame when he pushed her to the ground—causing her injuries to her head—because, he said, she had chosen to dance with someone else.
 He beat her and screamed at her for telling him that she had the right to dress how she wanted, for failing to obey the schedule and curfews he gave her, for challenging his demands for money to pay for his expenses, and for cooking food that wasn’t to his liking.
 He referred to her using names like “bitch” and “slut” during his regular rages and attacks.
-When they heard a highly publicized story about a woman whose partner maimed her with acid, Guillermo stated that the woman was a bitch, like all women are, and must have done something to deserve being maimed.
-Ms. Ortega Rodriguez was terrified by this statement, believing that Guillermo was fully capable of doing the same thing to her.
+When they heard a highly publicized story about a woman whose partner maimed her with acid, Mateo stated that the woman was a bitch, like all women are, and must have done something to deserve being maimed.
+Ms. Stern was terrified by this statement, believing that Mateo was fully capable of doing the same thing to her.

-Guillermo did all of this while prohibiting Ms. Ortega Rodriguez from maintaining important personal relationships she had prior to living with Guillermo—relationships with family, friends, and colleagues.
+Mateo did all of this while prohibiting Ms. Stern from maintaining important personal relationships she had prior to living with Mateo—relationships with family, friends, and colleagues.

-Ms. Ortega Rodriguez attempted to separate from Guillermo in around October 2016, after a particularly brutal attack during which she confessed to Guillermo that he might as well kill her because she could not withstand his abuse any longer.
-Her plea—a departure from her usual begging for mercy—surprised Guillermo and he suddenly stopped beating her.
-Seizing on the brief respite from violence, Ms. Ortega Rodriguez fled to her mother’s house.
-Subsequently, Guillermo continued to harass her: he contacted her regularly, begged for her to come back to him, vowed that he would never let her go.
+Ms. Stern attempted to separate from Mateo in around [DATE], after a particularly brutal attack during which she confessed to Mateo that he might as well kill her because she could not withstand his abuse any longer.
+Her plea—a departure from her usual begging for mercy—surprised Mateo and he suddenly stopped beating her.
+Seizing on the brief respite from violence, Ms. Stern fled to her mother’s house.
+Subsequently, Mateo continued to harass her: he contacted her regularly, begged for her to come back to him, vowed that he would never let her go.
 She refused to return to him.
-Shortly after, she lost her job of several years without reason, and found the car she had financed for Guillermo abandoned in front of her mother’s house in a severely damaged state.
-Guillermo contacted her by phone and stated that he had begun his revenge.
+Shortly after, she lost her job of several years without reason, and found the car she had financed for Mateo abandoned in front of her mother’s house in a severely damaged state.
+Mateo contacted her by phone and stated that he had begun his revenge.